 • The noise is not determined as being a statutory nuisance, which is more than a noise being annoying.

 • Noise between properties is due to poor insulation so that reasonable noise from normal activity can be heard.

 • An individual person is more sensitive or less tolerant to noise.

 For a complaint to be taken for investigation you must-

-• Know the address from where the noise is coming from.
+- provide a specific address of where the noise is coming from,

-• Provide detailed information in a noise diary sheet giving times, dates and a description of the noise and how it is affecting you.
+- complete and return a noise diary with detailed information of times, dates and a description of how the noise is affecting you, and

 You can contact us on 0115 9072244 Ext.
 3820 or email firstname.lastname@example.org